Sexually active young people, managing

 This guidance applies to all Emergency Department (ED) healthcare professionals dealing with young people under the age of 16 who are engaged in or plan to engage in sexual activity with another person.
 It applies to young people irrespective of their gender or sexual orientation.
 On the basis of current legislation, this guidance does NOT apply to those aged 12 and under ALL of whom require discussion with a senior ED clinician and referral to Social Work services.

-Health Professional Duties
+Health Professional duties

 All health care professional dealing with this group have a duty of care to ensure the young person’s health and emotional needs are being met AND to assess whether the sexual activity is abusive or exploitative in any way.